This page is inspired by Patrick Collison’s digital bookshelf. It’s mostly meant as an archive of books I liked for my own use.

 Inspired: How to Create Tech Products Customers Love

 Inspired was my formal introduction to tech product management.
-Over the past few years, I had witnessed many of the pitfalls (and some of the good practices) described in the book from the perspective of a data scientist.
+In the years prior, I had witnessed many of the pitfalls (and some of the good practices) described in the book from the perspective of an engineer.
 Now I could finally put a name to them.
-Reading this book made me excited about the positive impact good product management can have.
-But it also made me aware of how much many efforts to build data products are still struggling in this area.
+Reading this book made me excited about the impact good product management can have.

 Radical Candor: Be a Kick-Ass Boss Without Loosing Your Humanity